What is a verge?

 The City acknowledges the care residents take in maintaining verges, improving the overall appearance of the street and their properties.

-Approval is not required when permissible verge treatments are installed, However, if you wish to do anything outside this list, you must submit a request in writing outlining your proposal to the City for consideration.
+Approval is not required when permissible verge treatments are installed.
+If you wish to do anything outside this list, you must submit a request in writing outlining your proposal to the City for consideration.

 Street trees are usually provided for each property.
 Residents and ratepayers are prohibited from removing, pruning or tampering in any way with street trees.
-Please refer to the link below for further information.
+Please refer to the street tree management document for further information.